-(2) Award contracts to Section 3 contractors (See the regulations at 24 CFR).
+- (2) Award contracts to Section 3 contractors (see the regulations at 24 CFR 135).
 Regulations regarding the provision of Section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C.
-1701u) can be located at 24 CFR Part 135.

-4. Rating Factor 4: Leveraging Resources (9 Points)
+1701u) can be located at 24 CFR Part 135. - 4.
+Rating Factor 4: Leveraging Resources (8 Points).
 This factor addresses the ability of the applicant to secure resources and develop partnerships that can be combined with HUD's grant funds to achieve the program's purpose.

-HUD will consider the extent to which the applicant established partnerships with other entities to secure additional resources to increase the effectiveness of the proposed project activities.
-Resources may include funding or in-kind contributions, such as services or equipment, allocated for the purpose(s) of the project activities.
+In evaluating this factor, HUD will consider how well the applicant has established partnerships with other entities to secure additional resources to increase the effectiveness of the proposed project activities.
+Resources may include funding or in-kind contributions, such as services or equipment, allocated for the purpose(s) of the proposed project activities.
 Resources may be provided by governmental entities, public or private nonprofit organizations, for-profit private organizations, or other entities.
 Applicants may also establish partnerships with other program funding recipients to coordinate the use of resources in the target area.
-Overhead and other institutional costs (e.g., salaries, indirect costs, etc.) that the institution has waived may be counted.
+Overhead and other institutional costs (e.g. salaries, indirect costs, etc.) that the institution has waived may be counted.